shreyasnarahari/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As we can see that the model classifies all the images very well with all the images being classified with softmax probabilities close to 1.0 .

 4th Image (No_Entry_2) I could say was the hardest to classify as there is occlusion of the sign.
 The training set for this particular class has only a couple of images with occulusion in them.
-And it could be easily mistaken to be any other sign by the network also.
+And it could be easily mistaken to be any other sign by the network also especially "Stop" , "Yield" or "Vehicles over 3.5 metric tons prohibited"

 1st Image (speed_limit_30_1) and 9th Image (speed_limit_30_2) has a tendency to be classified as other speed limit signs mostly as Speed Limit (20km/h) sign.
 I have also observed sometimes that the images have second prebabilities as the sign "Speed Limit (80km/h)" as 30 looks similar to 80

-5th Image (No_Vehicles_1) and 6th Image (No_Vehicles_2) tend to be classified as speed limit signs.
+5th Image (No_Vehicles_1) and 6th Image (No_Vehicles_2) tend to be classified as speed limit signs becuse of similar borders present in both the signs.
 The 6th Image (No_Vehicles_2) is especially tricky because there is a lot of text also in the Image.

-The other images do not have any such aspects which may make them difficult to classify.
+The other images do not seem to have any such aspects which may make them difficult to classify.

 ***